 (max.
-500 words) Please describe the proposed strategy and roles for patient and public involvement and engagement (PPIE) in your research study.
+500 words) Please describe the proposed strategy and roles for patient and public involvement and engagement in your research study.
 Examples of PPIE in research include consultations on research priorities and defining research objectives, collaboration in study design and governance (involvement) and disseminating research findings to relevant audiences (engagement).
 Involvement activities emphasise active participation in the research process, while engagement activities focus on sharing information and raising awareness among the public.
 Please note that in this context, subjects directly participating in the research project do not qualify as PPIE.
 See section 2b in WCRF International's Regular Grant Programme Guidelines and consult the WCRF PPIE Guidelines document for further information.

 f) Impact and future directions: (max.
 500 words) Please describe the expected outcomes and future steps for this project, including a research dissemination plan.
+As PFGs are designed to support preliminary research projects that lay the groundwork for future, larger studies, the objectives of intended subsequent studies should be clearly defined.
 See sections 2b in WCRF International's Regular Grant Programme Guidelines, and 4 and 5 in the Terms and Conditions for more information.

-g) Questions/feedback from the Outline Application stage (max.
+g) Questions/feedback from the EOI Application stage: (max.
 500 words).
-Use this section to address all concerns or queries from the Grant Panel included in the feedback from the outline application and/or highlight here how you have addressed them throughout this full application.
+Use this section to address all concerns or queries from the Grant Panel included in the feedback from the EOI application and/or highlight here how you have addressed them throughout this full application.
 These questions or requests would have been sent to you with the full application invitation.
 Please also highlight any changes from the outline application here.
 Take into consideration how any changes might affect the application, including the budget or personnel needs.

 h) Facilities: (max.
-500 words) Briefly describe availability of relevant laboratory space, major equipment, and other facilities.
+500 words) Briefly describe availability of relevant laboratory space, major equipment and other facilities.